 Never did I EVER think this would happen to me.
-Honestly, I do not think I even knew what a “stillbirth” was…
+Honestly, I did not even knew what a “stillbirth” was…

 We found out in February 2021, the day before Valentine’s Day to be exact, that we were expecting a baby due October 18th, 2021.
 This would be our first child and after trying to conceive for a year, and we were ecstatic.
 We had our first appointment at the end of March 2021.
 I had to go alone due to Covid.
 My husband, Jacob, sped to the doctor’s office from work to sit in the parking lot for the duration of my first appointment.
 At this appointment, everything was perfect…just as every single appointment that followed.
 Even the appointment on September 21st, 2021…the day before we found out we had lost our baby.